Gagea serotina

 Gagea serotina, synonym Lloydia serotina, is an Arctic–alpine flowering plant of the lily family.
-It is widespread across the mountainous parts of western North America, from Alaska to New Mexico, and in Europe is found in the Alps and Carpathians, as well as in Great Britain.
+It is widespread across the mountainous parts of western North America, from Alaska to New Mexico, and in Europe is found in the Alps, the Carpathians and the mountains of Bulgaria, as well as in Great Britain.
 It is also native to much of Central Asia, Siberia, China, Nepal, Mongolia, Korea and Japan.